moniuch/appconfig/README.md

 2. Run `ng build --prod --aot`
 3. Serve the build by running `http-serve dist/appconfig` - click the URL it offers when the server is ready
 4. As the app does not have any configuration, the promise will reject and the default message `no configuration` will be displayed
-5. Now drop `appConfig.json` into the build director (`dist/appconfig`) and reload the browser window - the app should load.
+5. Now drop `appConfig.json` into the build director (`dist/appconfig`) and reload the browser window - the app should load and adopt the settings in it.

 ## How to best write tests for the service and app component
+The following are unknown for me at this moment.

+1. Should we mock the service?
+2. Which syntax to use to properly test the service and its promises (`async`, `inject`)?

+# Angular CLI readme:

 ## Development server